 - Second, the compensation structure must be assessed through the lens of operational and strategic need.
 If incentives are not driving desired behavior, the compensation plan should be altered.
 This is especially true as organizations increasingly employ APPs and must reevaluate incentives for both APPs and their physician counterparts.

 7. Staffing Levels: Are practice staffing levels sufficient?

 It takes more than physicians and APPs to make a practice run.
 Practice managers, back-office staff, front-office staff, and clinical support are all required to ensure the providers can efficiently see patients.
-It is therefore important to review support staffing levels with the same rigor as revenue collection or provider productivity.
-There is a strong connection between appropriate staffing and strong practice performance; understaffed practices are less likely to have highly productive providers and more likely to accelerate provider burn-out.
+Thus, it is important to review support staffing levels with the same rigor as revenue collection or provider productivity.
+There is a strong connection between appropriate staffing and strong practice performance; understaffed practices are less likely to have highly productive providers and more likely to accelerate provider burnout.

-When evaluating the performance of an employed network, it is therefore necessary to evaluate support staffing levels.
-This evaluation must consider the staffing levels in relation to the number of physicians, providers, and wRVUs.
+When evaluating the performance of an employed network, it is therefore necessary to evaluate support staffing levels in relation to the number of physicians, providers, and wRVUs.
 Each of these ratios can be compared to benchmarks to understand staffing levels.
-A very busy practice, for example, may appear higher than the per physician benchmark but lower than the per wRVU benchmark.
+A very busy practice’s support level, for example, may appear higher than the per physician benchmark but lower than the per wRVU benchmark.

 8. Advanced Practice Providers (APPs): Do we have a clear strategy for recruiting, integrating, and maximizing APPs in our practices?